-Each student is expected to keep a detailed, up-to-date log book that records all the steps performed on the lab exercises.
+Each student is expected to keep a detailed, up-to-date log book that records all the steps performed on the lab exercises and the research and presentation project.
 Sources of information, consultations with instructors and fellow students, successful and failed experiments, discovered errors, and lessons learned should be recorded.
 The entries in the log book should be listed chronologically with dates and times.

-A copy of the student's log book must be included as part of each final lab exercise report.
+A copy of the student's log book must be included as part of each final lab exercise report, the project proposal, and the project paper.